theval-s/LiGMA/README.md

 I decided to use QtPlugins in core and also QtJson handling, so now there are a lot of conversions between std::string and QString and that's probably a big issue that would need some rewriting
 - I probably need to study proper OOP practices and make interfaces for classes? solid and etc
+- Plugin specific issues:
+  - Stardew: looks like XNA games are absolutely incompatible with overlayfs on Linux, and SMAPI is incompatible too.